-Approved lenders with active Lender Agreements will utilize GUS as part of their credit risk evaluation, when possible.
+Approved lenders may utilize GUS as part of their credit risk evaluation.
+Only those lenders who have active Lender Agreements are eligible to utilize GUS.
 Lenders who utilize this system will be required to enter into a User Agreement and obtain authorized access through the use of an eAuthentication account and password.
-GUS User Guides may be obtained at https://www.rd.usda.gov/resources/usda-linc-training-resource-library/guaranteed-underwriting-system.
+GUS system User Guides may be obtained at: USDA LINC Training and Resource Library.